4 Signs You Need Custom Software

 If the phrase “custom software” brings to mind an entire software rehaul, think again.

 It may be the case that you don’t need to completely rework your current solution.
-Or maybe you don’t even need an entire software system for your business, but a tool to help you perform one specific task.
+Or maybe you don’t even need an entire software system for your business.
+Maybe you only need a custom tool to help you perform one specific task.

 Custom software can be tailored to handle or perform a specific functionality for your business that may not involve establishing entirely new workflows.
-In the example described above – for the local pet adoption agency – Link Software created a basic notification system that saved a ton of time and energy.
-We’ve also created plugins for companies to simply transfer data from one system to another – such as from a customer form into a project management system.
+In the adoption example above, Link Software created a basic notification system that saved a ton of time and energy.
+We’ve also created plugins for companies to simply transfer data from one system to another.

 Custom software can do just about anything you want it to.
 It can be used to streamline a single workflow.
 You can use it to introduce an entirely new system of ordering, invoicing, and project management to your business.
 And, it can save you cash, time, and energy if done properly.
 To learn more about what custom software can do for you, contact us today.